Skip to main content

 • Business Application Provider

-This standard applies to business application providers who wish to establish a solution for managing and validating company certificates, and returning them to customers.
-It is also important for data providers and consumers who need to exchange or validate certificates through a solution provider.
+This standard applies to business application providers and enablement service providers who aim to offer a solution for managing and exchanging company certificates, and returning them to customers.
+It is also important for data providers and consumers who need to manage and exchange certificates through a solution provider.

 The establishment of various industry networks, such as Catena-X, has significantly increased the need for data standards across the entire automotive value chain.
-To promote industry-wide, international data exchange and facilitate networking between OEMs, suppliers, customers, and industrial partners, it is essential to define and introduce a cross-industry standard for the provisioning, exchanging, maintenance, and validation of company certificates.
+To promote industry-wide, international data exchange and facilitate networking between OEMs, suppliers, customers, and industrial partners, it is essential to define and introduce a cross-industry standard for the provisioning, exchanging and maintenance, of company certificates.
 This standard ensures interoperability and data sovereignty, while also increasing trust in certificates.

 As well as sections marked as non-normative, all authoring guidelines, diagrams, examples, and notes in this specification are non-normative.
 Everything else in this specification is normative.